hasura/graphql-engine/rfcs/database-connection-routing.md

 ---

+**Preview**: If you are interested in trying out a preview of this feature, please fill this form: https://bit.ly/hasura-dynamic-db and we will reach out with a preview build.

 # Dynamic Connection Routing

 Currently, Hasura only executes queries against a connection that was configured when the source is added in the metadata.